Satellite Collection Object: Using SP3 Files

 End Color Red (worst value)

-11. Select the Natural Neighbor option in the Contour Interpolation (points must be filled) frame.
+11. Select the Natural Neighbor option in the Contour Interpolation (points must be filled) panel.

 12. Click Apply to accept your changes and keep the Properties Browser open.